 4. Fourth, I would like to point out the general awareness of the photographer.
 Specifically, I mean the user’s knowledge of the depth of field scale and the ability to calculate the hyperfocal distance, where the focal length of the lens is not the last.

 Let’s summarize.
 On modern crops, the sharpness of the image decreases after f/11, on a full-frame – after f/14 – f/16.
 Due to the lower pixel density on the matrix, full-frame cameras (even multi-megapixel ones) provide a high-quality, detailed image even at closed apertures.
 So it would help if you were not afraid of some particularly terrible diffraction in practical work.
 Working with closed diaphragms is possible and sometimes necessary.
 It would help if you did it consciously and did not abuse shooting with the aperture closed to the limit.

 Q1: What is diffraction limit?

-Answer: Diffraction limit is a fundamental limitation of the accuracy of measurements of the geometry of objects in traditional optical systems.
+Answer: The diffraction limit is a fundamental limitation of the accuracy of measurements of the geometry of objects in traditional optical systems.
 Due to diffraction, the high-frequency components of the image completely attenuate, and groups of small-sized elements of the boundary cease to be resolvable.
-Estimation of the object boundary by known algorithms becomes smoothed in relation to its true shape.
+Estimation of the object boundary by known algorithms becomes smoothed with its actual shape.